etherpan/seleniumswap-toolkit/README.md

-# DogeEX_v2-Toolkit
+# seleniumSwap-Toolkit
- UI Toolkit of DogeEx v2
+ UI Toolkit of seleniumSwap v2

 This repository is a monorepo manage with [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) and [Lerna](https://lerna.js.org/).